madalin1907/PAO/Proiect/README.md

 02. Add a new restaurant
 03. Delete a restaurant
 04. Sort restaurants by rating
-05. Display all foods
+05. Display all dishes
-06. Add a new food
+06. Add a new dish
-07. Delete a food
+07. Delete adish
 09. Display all drinks
 10. Add a new drink
 11. Delete a drink